bain-cs110/bain-cs110.github.io/pages/_lectures/week09_lecture03.md

      live: 1
 ---

-We'll continue our work with APIs and dictionaries.
-Specifically, we'll be getting data from internet services like Twitter and Spotify and analyzing the results using dictionary algorithms.
+We'll continue our work with APIs and dictionaries and we'll use dictionary algorithms to do some data analysis!